 f.
 Squadron Commanding Officers may attend Board of Director meetings and vote on issues that affect MCAA Squadrons.

 Section 1.
 MEMBERSHIP.
-Membership terms, fees and dues will be set by the Board of Directors and shall be payable to the MCAA at the National Headquarters.
+Membership terms, fees, and dues will be set by the Board of Directors and shall be payable to MCAA at the National Headquarters.

 Section 2.
 MCAA SQUADRONS

 a.
 MCAA Squadrons may levy and collect additional dues from their members in an amount not to exceed the national dues.

 b.
 The MCAA National Headquarters will remit to the MCAA Squadrons, not more than 10% of the individual squadron member’s annual MCAA National dues, upon request in writing by the Squadrons.

 (1) Submit the request covering the previous calendar year (1 January – 31 December) within the first three months of the following year.